mesosphere/marathon-autoscale/README.md

     sample-autoscale-username-marathon.json #security permissive or strict on Enterprise DC/OS, using username and password (password stored as a secret) sample-autoscale-svcacct-marathon.json #security permissive or strict on Enterprise DC/OS, using service account and private key (private key stored as a secret)

-Input paramters user will be prompted for:
+Input parameters user will be prompted for:

     AS_MARATHON_APP: # app to autoscale.
     AS_TRIGGER_MODE: and | or | cpu | mem | sqs #which scaling mode you want